Wonder weeks.

 Let the baby hammock help you if your child is experiencing the so-called wonder weeks.

+The wonder weeks and other developmental leaps in a baby's life are inevitable, but should be embraced and met with love and closeness.
 Despite the hard and difficult episodes unfolding during these leaps, it is no secret that a well-rested baby is easier to deal with during the wonder weeks than an exhausted baby.

 If your baby has difficulty napping or falling asleep in general, we encourage you to offer adequate sleep support.
 For example, try using a baby hammock, stretchy baby wrap or another carrying device, or rocking the baby in your arms or in a baby hammock, as the child often finds it easier to calm down through body contact and/or rocking movements.